- the Dante-pilgrim/Virgilio relationship deepens, leading to Virgilio’s communication of new aspects of his past

 “parole maladette” (Inf.
 8.95) → “parola tronca” (Inf.
 9. 14) → “parole sante” (Inf.
 9.105)

-[43] We can interpret Dante’s Medusa as the paralysis that overcomes us when we cease to believe.
+[52] In conclusion, let us return to the interpretation proposed above of Dante’s Medusa: she is the paralysis that overcomes us when we cease to believe.
 Believe in what?
-Believe in the right power: the power that can sustain us through all difficulties and past all obstacles.
-Medusa is what happens when in fear we succumb to belief in the wrong power.
+Dante is writing about belief in the right: the right power that can sustain us through all difficulties and past all obstacles.
+Medusa is what happens when, through fear, we succumb to belief in the wrong power, and thus to paralysis.
 She is the fulfillment of the devils’ taunt in Inferno 8 that the pilgrim is doomed to fail.
 She is our imagined failure made real.
-In Medusa, Dante creates a “real counter-factual”: an alternate reality that is made real by believing in it.
-In this alternate reality the way forward was never granted, and the events of Inferno 2 never occurred.

 Per ch’a ’ntelletti sani è manifesto i lor diri esser vani, ed io così per falsi li ripruovo (Le dolci rime, 74-76)